Academic Title:

 Research/Clinical Keywords

-abdominal imaging, artificial intelligence (AI), large language models (LLMs), deep learning, clinical informatics, AI safety, responsible AI, business, entrepreneurship, innovation, population health, sustainability, climate health
+abdominal imaging, artificial intelligence (AI), large language models (LLMs), generative AI, agentic AI, deep learning, clinical informatics, AI safety, responsible and trustworthy AI, entrepreneurship, innovation, population health, sustainability, climate health

 Highlighted Publications